Meats and Sausages

 Curing method used, curing times and brine strength all depend on each other:

-• The strength of the brine – the stronger the brine the faster curing action.
+- The strength of the brine – the stronger the brine, the faster the curing.

 Make sure you don’t brine meats that have already been brined, such as supermarket stocked pork, which has been treated with sodium phosphate and water to make it juicier.
 The following brine strengths are for orientation purposes only and feel free to improvise your own solutions.
 Most meats like 70-75° brine, poultry likes a weaker solution of 21° and most fish are cured at 80° brine.